davide-marino00/GhostDocWriterRepo/output_folder/Ghostwritten.md

 1. **Condition Check**: The expression starts with an `IF` statement that checks if the status of an opportunity is "Open".
 This means it only considers opportunities that are currently active and not yet closed.

-2. **Calculating Days Remaining**: If the opportunity is "Open", the expression calculates the number of days remaining until the opportunity's close date.
-It does this using the `DATEDIFF` function, which finds the difference between today's date (`TODAY()`) and the opportunity's `CloseDate`.
-The result is expressed in days.
+2. **Calculate Days Remaining**: If the opportunity is "Open", the code calculates the number of days remaining until the opportunity's close date.
+It does this using the `DATEDIFF` function, which takes three arguments:
+   - `TODAY()`: This function gets the current date.
+   - `Opportunities[CloseDate]`: This is the date when the opportunity is expected to close.
+   - `DAY`: This specifies that the difference should be calculated in days.

+   So, if the opportunity is still open, it calculates how many days are left from today until the close date.

-3. **Result for Closed Opportunities**: If the opportunity is not "Open" (meaning it is either closed or in another status), the expression returns 0.
-This indicates that there are no days remaining in the pipeline for opportunities that are not active.
+3. **Return Value for Closed Opportunities**: If the opportunity is not "Open" (meaning it is either "Closed" or in another status), the expression returns a value of 0.
+This indicates that there are no days remaining in the pipeline for opportunities that are not currently active.

 ### Summary:
-In summary, this DAX expression helps sales teams understand how many days are left to close active opportunities.
-If an opportunity is still open, it shows the countdown to its close date; if it’s already closed or in a different status, it simply shows zero days remaining.
-This information can be crucial for managing sales efforts and prioritizing follow-ups.
+In summary, this DAX expression helps sales teams track how many days are left for open opportunities to close.
+If an opportunity is still active, it shows the countdown to its close date; if it’s already closed or in another status, it simply shows zero days remaining.
+This information can be crucial for managing sales pipelines and prioritizing follow-ups.

 **`Days Remaining In Pipeline (bins)`** (`string`)

-- **Description:** Column Description: This column categorizes the remaining days in the sales pipeline into predefined bins, enabling quick assessment of opportunity urgency and prioritization for sales teams.
+- **Description:** Column Description: This column categorizes opportunities based on the number of days remaining in the sales pipeline, facilitating quick assessment of their urgency and status for strategic decision-making.

 **`Weeks Open`** (`string`)

-- **Description:** The 'Weeks Open' column indicates the duration, in weeks, that each opportunity has been active or available for engagement, represented as a string for flexibility in formatting.
+- **Description:** Column Description: "Weeks Open" indicates the duration, in weeks, that an opportunity has been active or available for engagement, represented as a string for flexibility in formatting.

 ##### Measures